richard-rance/platform-docs/4.-documentation/d.table-of-contents.md

 ### APIs

 Next in the list below articles are your APIs.
 Each API's title is represented as a [divider](#dividers) followed by an item titled "Overview".
-The overview item contains the API's description, contact, licensing, servers and global security.
+The overview item contains the API's description, contact, licensing, server URLs, and security schemes.

 All of the API endpoints and models are nested inside [groups](#groups) titled after their first tag.
-Any without tags are placed into a group titled "other".
+Any without tags are placed into the top level of the table of contents, below tags.
 If none of your endpoints or models contain tags, they are placed into groups titled "Endpoints" and "Models" respectively.

 ### Models